Angel Funds and Credit Transfers

 Scholarships

-• If your program sets money aside in the budget to be used for scholarships, you can manually add that amount to the Angel Fund (assuming the scholarship will be used to offset costs in CutTime).
+- If your program sets money aside in the budget to be used for scholarships, you can manually add that amount to the Angel Fund (assuming the scholarship will be used to offset costs in CutTime).

 When would I deduct money from my Angel Fund?

-Transferring to students with financial hardships
+Transferring to members with financial hardships

-Transferring to students who earn scholarships
+Transferring to members who earn scholarships

 Adding money back to general fund